jalexandre0/saci-temperature-controller/README.md

 - NtpClient (link)

 ### PlatformIO
-- Clone the project
+- Clone this repository
-- Add project to PlatformIO
+- On PlatformIO menu, click on "Open Project Folder" and select repository folder
+- On PlatformIO menu, click on "Initialize or Update PlatformIO Project"
+- Choose NodeMCU 1.0 and click process
-- Adjust your platformio.ini as bellow
+- Update your platformio.ini file as bellow
-- Build (All dependencies will be handled by IDE)

 ```
 [env:nodemcuv2]